Sprained Ankle

 What is the Treatment for Sprained Ankle?

-• Pain medications like ibuprofen or acetaminophen to alleviate discomfort
+• Pain Relievers: Over-the-counter medications like ibuprofen to ease pain and inflammation.

 When to Visit a Doctor?